Hometown: Princeton, Indiana

 In 1995, Tom joined the Washington, DC, staff of Indiana Congressman John Hostettler, eventually becoming Chief of Staff.
 In 2001, he left Capitol Hill and joined the staff of the Home School Legal Defense Association, where he defended the rights of parents to educate their children at home if they chose to do so.
 He later served as Indiana Congressman Mike Sodrel’s Chief of Staff and on the staff of the Mackinac Center for Public Policy in Michigan.
 In 2007, Tom accepted a position with Old National Bancorp in Evansville, and settled his family near Darmstadt in rural northern Vanderburgh County.

 Tom is an Eagle Scout and a leader with Boy Scout Troop 393 in St. Wendel, Indiana.
-In his spare time, he enjoys ham radio (WB9ZFN) and raising sheep and chickens.
+He serves on the Evansville Philharmonic Orchestra Board of Directors.
+In his limited spare time, he enjoys ham radio (WB9ZFN), keeping bees and raising sheep and chickens.
 Tom is admitted to practice law in Indiana and Michigan.